 The MARTIN CENTER FOR LIFELONG LEARNING was originally constructed in 1928.
 After the college was established in 1949, it was used as the college dining hall.
 An addition was made in 1969, and it was renovated in 1975 to serve as the central location for the Division of Continuing Education.
 In 1987, it was named in honor of Dr. McKinley C. Martin, former president/superintendent of Coahoma Community College and Agricultural High School.
-It houses the Offices of Project Upward Bound and Educational Talent Search.
+It houses the offices of Project Upward Bound and Educational Talent Search.

 B. F. MCLAURIN VOCATIONAL-TECHNICAL CENTER, constructed in 1969, is named in honor of the school's first president, B. F. McLaurin.
-This building houses facilities for Hotel Restaurant Management Technology, Industrial Maintenance Technology, Residential Carpentry, Welding Technology, and various offices including the offices of the Vice President and Dean of Career and Technical Education.
+This building houses facilities for Hotel Restaurant Management Technology, Industrial Maintenance Technology, Residential Carpentry, Welding Technology, Culinary Arts Technology and Automotive Technology and various offices of the Counselors and Work-Based Learning Coordinator.